Everything is interconnected — people are part of nature.

 Mercury Stole My Fire was the second short film (12mins 12 secs) that I made — I wrote, directed narrated and produced it.
-The cinematographer was Janis Lesinskis while Fiona O’Connell was responsible for edit ing and sound.
-The soundtrack comes from the ‘Mistral’ track on Bruce Rogers’ Cloudhands CD.
+The cinematographer was Janis Lesinskis while Fiona O’Connell was responsible for editing and sound.
+The soundtrack comes from the ‘Mistral’ track on the late Bruce Rogers’ Cloudhands CD.

 Mercury Stole My Fire (2005) gained an Honourable Mention in the ‘Performance 10–30 minutes, on a theme of disability’ category of the 2006 international Picture This…Film Festival, 6–10 February, Calgary (Canada) and a Merit Award at the XXVII Superfest International Disability Film Festival, 2–3 June 2007, Berkeley (US), screening at London’s 8th International Disability Film Festival, 14–19 February 2008.